Twin Cities Restaurant Guide

 Pizza!
 So far, this is my favorite pizza shop in Minne.
 The outdoor patio is classy yet casual in the summer.
 Here’s what I order: The Bahn Mi pizza, but even the plain cheese is excellent with a glass of the $5 sparkling white wine.

 More pizza!
-It’s a toss up (get it) between Lola and Red Wagon for me.
+It’s a toss up (get it) between Lola, Young Joni, and Red Wagon for me.
 They both make killer pizzas.
-So far, it’s the only two places I’d recommend for pizza in town.
 Here’s what I order: Cauliflower appetizer, The Iowan, and and Old Reliable.

 House made pasta.
 No wonder there’s always a decent wait.
 Here’s what I order: seasonal house salad, penne rosa al rosmarino, and tiramisu with house made mascarpone.